brayanMuniz/website2/public/notes/Mergesort.md

 ![mergesort.png](../Images/mergesort.PNG)

+Proofs don't come naturally to me, and it took me a while to fully understand this, so take your time and convince yourself that this works.
 | Merge Proof | My visual follow along |
 | -------------- | --------------- |
 | ![Merge Proof](../Images/mergeProof.png) | ![followAlong](../Images/followAlong.jpg) |

+## Analysis